RobinBoers/school.geheimesite.nl/4VWO/TW3/Engels.md

 They continue to eat a good meal and Beowulf brags more.
 Unferth says Beowulf is naive and weak.
 He tells a story about how Beowulf and Brecca had a swimming compition and Beowulf lost.
 He is clearly jeaous of Beowulf and tries to intimidate him.
 Beowulf replies by telling Unferth he's drunk (he is) and that his story is incorrect.
 Beowulf did indeed lose, but that's because he had to fight underwater monsters (and won), and Brecca did not.
 Then Beowulf exposes that Unferth killed his own brothers.

 In the night Grendel arrives again.
 He kills one of the Geat warriors and then tries to kill Beowulf.
-Beowulf however, is actually awake and fights Grndel with his bare hands.
+Beowulf however, is actually awake and fights Grendel with his bare hands.

 > Note: there is a bit of foreshadowing in this fragment ("his last human supper").
-Foreshadowing means the writer already let's you know what is going to happen later.
+Foreshadowing means the writer already lets you know what is going to happen later.
 In this case Grendel is going to die.

 His thirdteen other warriors wake up and try to hurt Grendel, but his skin is bewitched, so they can't hurt him with their swords.
 Then Beowulf rips off Grendels arm and Grendel escapes to his swamp where he bleeds to dead.